SpanishPear/calare/README.md

 ## Notes

+I forgot about daylight savings - so right now it's hardcoded to work with 20T3 daylight saving shenannigans.

+see #1 and #2 for more details

 Pretty fragile, but hopefully you can modify it to suit your needs!
 If you have any troubles, please tweet me @SpanishPear :D